AndrasKovacs/elaboration-zoo/03-holes/README.md

 On encountering the hole, the elaborator creates a fresh meta "α" and plugs the hole with α applied to the local bound variables.
 The created meta may or may not be solved later, during unification.
-In the above example, the solution will be "α = λ A x.
-A".
+In the above example, the solution will be `α = λ A x.
+A`.
 Note that metas don't have to abstract over *definitions*, because those can be always unfolded in meta solutions.

 (Putting all metas in a topmost-level mutual block is *not* a good idea